MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 ### Can learners create their own accounts and access the courses on the platform without any approval process?

-Community Trainings allow two ways of setting up user registration and authentication:
+Community Training allows two ways of setting up user registration and authentication:

 1. **Open to Everyone**: In this mode, users can self-register using their phone number or email address and start using the course without any approval process involved.